 VOCALLY AGGRESSIVE POWER CHORD PUNK

 Since forming in 2011, Mobina Galore, the Winnipeg punk duo of Jenna Priestner (guitar/ vocals), and drummer Marcia Hanson (drums/ vocals) have cut their teeth on an approach to music that operates without fluff.
+They are nominated for Rock Artist of the Year 2020 at the WCMAs.
 Now three albums into their nearly decade long career, their highly-received third full-length album, Don’t Worry, released September 6th, 2019 on New Damage Records and Gunner Records (EU), continues the band’s signature of crafting unapologetically heavy, wildly dynamic songs that explore life’s peaks and valleys with discerning emotional clarity.

 While keeping a firm hold on their tight, workhorse-like approach to songs, Don’t Worry, may be their most sprawling release to date.
 With each song clocking in at four minutes or less, they don’t bother dancing around restrained and acceptable responses to heartbreak.
 Shortly after meeting in 2008, in the drunken mornings after returning home from the bar, Jenna and Marcia began covering Tegan and Sara songs in Jenna’s jam space before focusing on creating original music.
 Their debut album Cities Away (2014) packed the complexities of life transitions into a smart, scrappy container of straightforward power punk.
 Their stripped-back sophomore effort Feeling Disconnected (2017) dealt with feelings of isolation and was recorded with just drums and guitar in an effort to channel the raw intensity of their live shows.